Top 10 Tips for Expats Leaving Korea

 Leaving Korea Tip #6: Move out of your Place Early

 If you’ve taken care of your own housing, move out of your place a few days early in case something goes bad with getting the housing deposit back.
 Also make sure you don’t tell your landlord you’re going back to your home country because this will make it way too easy for them to keep delaying until you have to leave the country.
 I just said I was moving to Seoul (from Busan).
-I also had my student phone the landlord at various intervals (6 months-2 months-1 month-1 week) before I moved so that he’d have no excuses for not having my money on the day I moved out.
+My student phoned the landlord at various intervals (6 months-2 months-1 month-1 week) before I moved so that he’d have no excuses for not having my money on the day I moved out.

 I found a place to stay for a few days by posting on Facebook, asking friends if they’d take me in.
 Lots of people volunteered so just ask.